Geek – once a putdown; now a badge many wear with pride / Mike Briercliffe

-Ironically, most technologists worth their salt would laugh at Bill Gates, Steve Jobs or Zuckerberg being labeled as geeks.
+Ironically, most technologists worth their salt would laugh at Bill Gates, Steve Jobs or Zuckerberg being labelled as geeks.
 Contrary to myth, neither Gates nor Zuckerberg were coding prodigies, while Steve Jobs never wrote a computer program in his life.
-They had a lot of knowhow, it’s true, but what set each of them apart was their vision and understanding of how a particular technological innovation might catch a wave and thereby enable their business ideas to take off and multiply exponentially – known in tech circles as gaining ‘virality’.
+They had a lot of know-how, it’s true.
+But what set each of them apart was their vision and understanding of how a particular technological innovation might catch a wave and thereby enable their business ideas to take off and multiply exponentially – known in tech circles as gaining ‘virality’.

 Gates understood how Microsoft could become part of the PC revolution by acquiring (for peanuts) a basic operating system that could be installed on these machines and then licensing that to IBM, the actual innovators and producers of the ubiquitous PC.

 You may well recall Friends Reunited (which was, in fact, a British company).
-It also had the idea of a socially connected future – a number of years before Facebook grew dominant.
+It also had the idea of a socially connected future – many years before Facebook grew dominant.
 Initially, Friends Reunited was viral too, but it then peaked and, ultimately, withered.
-Its vision was not adapted to the wider market and lacked scalability.
+Its vision was not adapted to the broader market and lacked scalability.
 Their dream died too early, for sure.